John Gretton, 2nd Baron Gretton: In film

 In 1958, Stapleford Miniature Railway was constructed by the 2nd Lord Gretton in Stapleford Park, as a public attraction.
 It also included a lion reserve.
 The park and house became a tourist attraction in the 1960's and '70's.
 It closed in 1982, and the house was sold.
 It was converted into a country hotel.
 The railway and parkland are still owned by the Gretton family, and they open for charity a few times a year.

-In 1964, British Pathé filmed 'Statley Home Railway' there, which featured the 2nd.
+In 1964, British Pathé filmed 'Stately Home Railway' there, which featured the 2nd.
 Lord.

 He died in March 1982, aged 79, and was succeeded in the barony by his son John Henrik Gretton.